The True Balance Story

-Our new True Balanced Connection redefines accessibility to balanced phono technology for your turntable!
+Our new True Balanced Connection redefines accessibility to balanced phono technology!

 Balanced Connections for Your Turntable at Home

-Phono signals are 1000x times smaller in voltage than regular CD, streaming or line level signals.
+Phono signals are 1000 times smaller in voltage than regular CD, streaming or line level signals.
 This is why, as you know, you need a phono preamplifier for your turntable, to amplify the signal and make it usable by your "normal" amplifier.
 Your cartridge is an electro-mechanical transducer just like a microphone.
-Just like your cartridge, every microphone needs a preamplifier too!
-Only then it becomes usable for studio or live recording!
+And just like your cartridge, every microphone needs a preamplifier too!
 And the most important similarity: just like a microphone, your phono cartridge is a balanced signal transducer!
+But, regular single-ended phono preamps only process half of the available signal coming from the cartridge!
+They are not making use of the balanced nature.

 Balanced By Nature